-Introduction 269
+Introduction 275

-Formats List of Formats 269
+Formats 275

-User-Defined Formats Example 271
+User-Defined Formats Example 277

-Informats 275
+Informats 281

 SAS Scalable Performance Data (SPD) Server supports some of the more commonly used SAS format and informats.
-Use these in your SQL pass-through code when you want SAS Scalable Performance Data (SPD) Server to associate a data set variable with a specific format.
+Use these in your SQL Pass-Through code when you want SAS Scalable Performance Data (SPD) Server to associate a data set variable with a specific format.